 Well, there are many theories, but here’s a reasonable one:

-I know that may come as a surprize to you It’s actually the standard British accent that has radically changed in the past two centuries.
+I know that may surprise you; It’s actually the standard British accent that has radically changed in the past two centuries.
 However, the American accent has remained almost identical.

 So, what happened?
 A little bit of history can help us.
 At the time the British accent started to change, the industrial revolution began.
 That means that many families became wealthy in a short period.